SuketuShah1607/Device-Drivers/8051/RGBLed/ReadMe.md

 b) void SetColor(RED,GREEN<BLUE)

-  This function accepts 3 arguments, that is intensity of each pin(red,green,blue) in range 0-255.It turns ON RGB Led
+  Turn ON RGB Led.
+Accepts 3 arguments, that is intensity of each pin(red,green,blue) in range 0-255.

 c) void void RGBLed_Stop()